booktrackerGirl/booktrackerGirl/README.md

 ![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=booktrackerGirl) <br>
 ![Stats](https://github-readme-stats.vercel.app/api?username=booktrackerGirl)

 Sometimes I also like to Kaggle in my spare time.
 Though more privately, for my self-development work.
 It's cool to see other people's work and learn from there too.
+I was a [grantee](https://www.kaggle.com/bipoc2021-project-showcase) at the 2021 BIPOC Grant Program, which got me intrigued to fully utilize the platform.

 ![competition](https://road-to-kaggle-grandmaster.vercel.app/api/badges/aditidutta/competition/light)
 ![dataset](https://road-to-kaggle-grandmaster.vercel.app/api/badges/aditidutta/dataset/light)